henrik7264/PY_Actors/README.md

   main.py
 ```

-The provided examples should provide enough information of how to use the ReSyAct library.
+A number of examples are provided as part of the ReSyAct library.
+They should provide enough information of how to use the ReSyAct library.

+## hkjhkhjk
+The following sections describe messages, actors, schedulers, timers and state machines.
+As the library expands new features will be add

 ### Messages (Python)
 Messages are one of the most important concepts of the ReSyAct library.
 A message is simply a class!